 While the majority of students who apply for re-enrollment do return to Landmark College, re-enrollment is not guaranteed to any applicant.
 The College seeks to re-enroll only those students who have demonstrated an ability to remain in good academic standing and citizenship, and who are likely to persist to the completion of the degree requirements.
 Therefore, the College may sometimes advise an applicant to defer his or her return until a time later than the one originally proposed.

-To initiate the re-enrollment process, a student should complete this online form.
+To initiate the re-enrollment process, a student should complete the Online Re-enrollment Request Form.
 Once received, the request will be reviewed by the Dean of Students and the Academic Dean.
 In most cases, a response will be provided within 10 days.
 Any further questions about re-enrollment to the College should be directed to the Dean of Students.

 For Landmark Graduates and other Alumni interested in the new B.A. degree in Liberal Studies

-Landmark College is pleased to announce its new B.A. degree in Liberal Studies for all new students beginning in Fall 2012.
-This new four-year degree ensures interested students can receive a total college experience that fully integrates Landmark’s innovative learning strategies and use of assistive technology—while giving them the critical thinking, communications, problem solving and decision-making skills employers value.
+Landmark College’s new B.A. degree in Liberal Studies has been open to new students since Fall 2012.
+This BA degree ensures that interested students can receive a total college experience that fully integrates Landmark’s innovative learning strategies and use of assistive technology — while giving them the critical thinking, communications, problem solving, and decision-making skills employers value.
 The degree also provides an excellent foundation for graduate study.

-For Landmark College graduates and other alumni who are interested in returning to the College for the B.A. degree, we will begin offering our full slate of Junior and Senior level courses in Fall 2014.
-We may begin offering a limited number of upper level courses Spring 2014, so you could return to take other requirements and the upper level offerings starting then.
-Please consider completing our B.A. inquiry form for graduates and other alumni.
-If you do, you will receive regular updates about the program's development and reminders about when our higher-level courses will be available.
+For Landmark College graduates and other alumni who are interested in returning to the College for the B.A. in Liberal Studies, we will begin offering our full slate of Junior- and Senior-level courses in Fall 2014.
+We may begin offering a limited number of upper-level courses in Spring 2014, so you could return to take other requirements and the upper-level offerings starting then.
+If you are interested in returning to Landmark to work toward a B.A. degree, please choose this option on the Online Re-Enrollment Request Form.